Digital Analytics Programme

 You can read more about the service in our pdf.flyer: Achieve streamlined self-service with PSTA Digital Analytics

 - Exploiting information and avoiding overload: metrics, milestones, and KPIs – click here to download PDF

 - Wicked approaches to intractable problems: Using evidence and lateral thinking to navigate complex transformative change – click here to download PDF

 - Culture eats logic for breakfast: understanding the ‘soft’ side of managing transformative change – click to download a PDF

 The much cited papers below set out the thinking behind the programme and explain the history of the tools, their Cabinet Office origin and how they can be used to achieve more efficient and effective service delivery models.

 - Delivering the Digital Dividend or if online delivery is so cheap, why are our delivery costs not falling faster?: (Click here to download a PDF)

 - Channel Shift: Realising the Benefits – click here to download a PDF

 If you would like to find out more, please let us know when would be a convenient time for a brief call.
 Contact us here.

-Our aim is to have a conversation with all prospective participants before they sign up in order to ensure they understand how the group will work and how to get the most from it.
+Our aim is to offer a conversation with all prospective participants to ensure they understand how the group will work and how to get the most from it.